kianacaster/SigmaPy/README.md

 # Sigma 16
 From "https://github.com/jtod/Sigma16": Sigma16 is a computer architecture designed for research and teaching in computer systems.
 This application provides a complete environment for experimenting with the architecture, including an editor, assembler, linker, emulator, and an integrated development environment (IDE) with a graphical user interface.

-Yeah cool basically yoinked it from the original repo https://github.com/jtod/Sigma16 and rewrote the functionality in python as a CLI because the site just looks a bit ucky on my Arch Linux setup (yes, I use arch ) (the 😎 is supposed to be the sunglasses emoji but it looks like a ? to me because I’m on arch) (I use arch btw).
+Yeah cool basically yoinked it from the original repo https://github.com/jtod/Sigma16 and rewrote the functionality in python as a CLI because I wanted to write my code in vim on my Arch Linux setup (yes, I use arch ) (the 😎 is supposed to be the sunglasses emoji but it looks like a ? to me because I’m on arch) (I use arch btw).
+Then, I made a GUI and now it's pretty much a fully working IDE I think (ALERT ALERT IGNORE THE STEP BUTTON IT DOESN'T WORK ALERT ALERT)

-Anyway… python main.py run yourassemblycode.asm.txt basically it all you need/can do for now.
-Will make a GUI I guess at some point may aswell.
+Anyway… python main.py run yourassemblycode.asm.txt basically it for the CLI or just use the GUI to write and run.
+Setup/usage for both the CLI and GUI are beneath :D

 ## Setup